 Powerful as Syncthing looks like, you may be disappointed with it in the following situations:

 It doesn’t support syncing between folders on the same system.

 It is not an ideal backup program because all changes to your files (modifications, deletions, etc.) will be synced to all your devices.

 It should be installed on all devices you want to sync files with.

-Luckily, there is another tool that can makes up the defects of Syncthing.
+Luckily, there is another tool that can make up the defects of Syncthing.
 That is the best free file sync software - AOMEI Backupper Standard.
-It runs smoothly on Windows 10/8.1/8/7/Vista/XP.
+It runs smoothly on Windows 11/10/8.1/8/7/Vista/XP.
 Let’s have a look at its main features:

 Various sources and destinations: AOMEI Backupper allows you to sync one folder to another on the same computer or sync folders between computers over the network.
 You can also sync local folders to cloud drives or NAS devices.

 Automatic sync: AOMEI Backupper enables you to perform file sync regularly.
 You may sync files from one location to another daily, weekly, or monthly.

 Backup functions: AOMEI Backupper allows you to create image backups for the operating system, disks, partitions, or specific files (use file backup or cloud backup).
 You can recover your data from the backup images when problems occur.